Get the Credit YOU Deserve!

 Credit by Examination

-Wisconsin Lutheran College accepts the results of testing by CLEP (College Level Examination Program), DSST, the military equivalent, or a departmental examination accepted by the College.
+Wisconsin Lutheran College accepts the results of testing by CLEP (College Level Examination Program), DSST, the military equivalent, Advanced Placement (AP), Straighterline (maximum of 15 credits), or a departmental examination accepted by the College.
 There may be charges in addition to the costs involved with taking the examination.

 Credit by Demonstrated Competency (CDC)

 CDC allows a student the opportunity to prepare a portfolio describing specific professional work activities and life experiences and then to document the college level learning that resulted from these experiences.
 Material for this portfolio can come from a number of different sources, including workshops, seminars, self-study, non-credit classes, training courses, professional work experiences, and products of those work experiences.
 Please note that it is the learning (and not merely experience) from these sources that is evaluated.
 Wisconsin Lutheran College partners with the Council for Adult and Experiential Learning (CAEL) in a prior learning assessment program called Learning Counts.
-Students complete an online course through which they identify college level learning from work and life experiences and develop a portfolio which exhibits that learning.
+Students complete an online course, ADU 200, through which they identify college level learning from work and life experiences and develop a portfolio which exhibits that learning.
 Following the course, students submit their portfolios to a trained assessor who determines the award of credits.
-WLC's academic advisor can consult you and provide an estimate of the number of CDC credits you might expect to receive through this program.
+WLC's academic advisor can consult with you about the appropriateness of this for your situation, provide an estimate of the number of CDC credits you might expect to receive through this program, and conduct a workshop to prepare you for the course and process.
 Fees for the Learning Counts online portfolio development course and review process are determined by CAEL.